 4. Canary Wharf and Wood Wharf

-The financial heart and second CBD of London, Canary Wharf’s new and sleek skyscrapers reflect the money made (and lost) here with several banks having their European and international headquarters here, located in the Isle of Dogs.
+The financial heart and second CBD of London, Canary Wharf’s new and sleek skyscrapers reflect the money made (and lost) here with several banks having their European and international headquarters in the area, located in the Isle of Dogs.

 Given all the headquarters and apartment complexes in the area here, there are lots of waterside bars and restaurants and food courts to indulge in, with some good shopping options in the malls and an incredible amount of public art and installations found in the numerous parks and green spaces.

 The next big development in the area is up and coming Wood Wharf, with numerous high rise apartment buildings and riverside restaurants which will include a new floating Hawksmoor restaurant and a newly opened branch of Mercato indoor food hall, Mercato Metropolitano at MMy Wood Wharf.

 Read more in our guide to Canary Wharf >